FroggyRocky/steam-badge/README.md

 ## How to Use

-tag with your steam id as a query parameter:
+Add a img tag with your steam id as a query parameter:

 ```bash
 <img src="https://steam-badge.vercel.app/api/steam-badge.svg?steamId=<your_steam_id>" alt="Steam Status Badge"  />